entomologist1/entomologist1/README.md

 >
 > prone to talking about melly plinius idv at any given moment 🐝

-to do when im done with
+to do when im done with finals
 - make a java applet for better putting together the pjskareaconvo code
 - birthday calender code
 - maybe actually working on my website